lfarroco/oop-ffi/README.md

   ]
 }
 ```

-Then, generate the .purs and .js files:
+Then, to generate the .purs and .js files:
-`node . --path ./path/to/json/spec.json --output /somewhere/
+`npx lfarroco/oop-ffi --path ./path/to/spec.json --output ./where_to_place_files/`

+You can also import this lib in PureScript and use `generatePurs` and `generateJs` to
+log to the files' contents to the console.

 The files should look like this: